 Doctors said Taylor couldn’t be saved, but her family and friends refused to accept a life without hope.
 Months after the diagnosis, a small but dedicated team founded Taylor’s Tale.
-They set out to save not only Taylor’s life, but also the lives of other children with Batten disease and, later, millions fighting one of 7,000 rare diseases.
+They set out to save not only Taylor’s life, but also the lives of other children with Batten disease and, later, millions fighting one of more than 7,000 rare diseases.

 Who was Taylor King?